Who shocked the world when he became the first Polish Pope.

-We are surrounded, inundated, with pundits and politicians who believe man is the center of creation.
 Even those claiming fervent devotion to Catholicism while proceeding to debunk the Church.
 Like the ‘enlightened’ statesman opining that God did not decrease the rate of infection, man did.
 And hearing “Catholic” politicians embracing unlimited abortion and euthanasia, the culture of death the Pope wrote about in the Gospel of Life, decades ago.

 Consider for a moment, these astoundingly prophetic words Pope John Paul ll delivered in a 1976 address to the US Bishops: